iter-tools/map/README.md

 A simple `Map` which is almost identical to the es6 `Map` builtin.
 In fact it is a transparent facade over an internal `Map` builtin instance.
 To understand why this is useful see [rationale](#rationale).

 Package includes Typescript libdefs.
 Suitable for node or browser environments.
 Supports native es imports in `node > 13.2`.
-Supports native es imports in `node > 13.2`.

 ## Usage